stormdirus2/nox/README.md

 * Teleports the victim like a Chorus Fruit upon successful attack

 ### Guardians..
-* Place water upon death
+* Place water upon taking damage
 * Spawn naturally
 * Won't make that stupid beam noise unless their target is a player